dancer1325/ethereum-org-website/public/content/developers/docs/apis/json-rpc/index.md

 {"jsonrpc":"2.0","id":1,"result":"0x00000000000000000000000000000000000000000000000000000000000004d2"}
 ```

-Retrieving an element of the map is harder.
-The position of an element in the map is calculated with:
+Retrieving an element of the map is harder
+* The position of an element in the map is calculated with:

 ```js
 keccak(LeftPad32(key, 0), LeftPad32(map position, 0))